MAIF/shapash/docs/index.rst

 - Usable for Regression, Binary Classification or Multiclass
 - Compatible with most of sklearn, lightgbm, catboost, xgboost models
 - Relevant for exploration and **also** deployment (through an API or in Batch mode) for operational use
+- Freeze different aspects of a data science project as a basis of an audit report

 **Shapash** is easy to install and use: